gizeli-pereira/gigit-app/README.md

 ### YOU CAN VISIT THE PAGE HERE:

 ### NEXT STEPS:
-* Add Responsive Design;
+* Add Responsive Design for Mobile devices;
 * Add create/delete account;
-* Add like/dislike buttons.
+* Add like/dislike buttons for comments.

 #### You can see the Trello planing here: